-There is an extreme unlikelihood that the rules proposed for readoption with amendments would have an impact on pretrial detention, sentencing, probation, or parole policies concerning juveniles and adults in the State because the rules proposed for readoption with amendments concern adult education programs and adult high schools.
+There is an extreme unlikelihood that the rules proposed for readoption with amendments and repeals would have an impact on pretrial detention, sentencing, probation, or parole policies concerning juveniles and adults in the State because the rules proposed for readoption with amendments and repeals concern adult education programs and adult high schools.

-Full text of the rules proposed for readoption and the proposed amendments follows (addition indicated in boldface thus; deletions indicated in brackets [thus]):
+Full text of the rules proposed for readoption and the proposed amendments follows (addition indicated in boldface thus; deletions indicated in brackets [thus]).
+Additions proposed at adoption are indicated in boldface and yellow highlight thus; deletions indicated in double brackets [[thus]]: